 3.3 Previous recipients of the award are ineligible, as are members of the Education Committee during the year of the award.

-4.1 The Clarivate Analytics (formerly Thomson Reuters) Outstanding Information Science Teacher Award is sponsored by the Institute for Scientific Information and is administered by the Information Science Education Committee.
+4.1 The Clarivate Analytics Outstanding Information Science Teacher Award is sponsored by the Clarivate Analytics and is administered by the Education and Professional Advancement Committee.

 5.1 Nominations should be submitted electronically by July 1.